10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 On Thursdays, book yourself in for a traditional Indonesian dinner and Balinese dance and music show at MASMARA Resort – it was such a treat to experience Balinese culture paired with incredible food.

 Visiting Canggu with kids?
-Make a beeline for Milk & Madu in Batu Bolong where you’ll get to sit down and enjoy your meal while they play in the massive outdoor playground and crafts space.
+Make a beeline for Milk & Madu in Batu Bolong (large outdoor and crafts space).

 6. Drop in to a yoga class